Review of Neutral Naturalness: Connections to Neutrinos

 \section{Connections to Neutrinos}

 Neutral naturalness models can impact neutrino physics in a variety of ways, including through novel mechanisms for neutrino masses, new leptogenesis scenarios, connections with the dark radiation problem, and explanations of oscillation anomalies and other experimental discrepancies.
 First, in many neutral naturalness scenarios such as the twin Higgs, there are a host of new fermions that are neutral under the SM gauge symmetries.
-With suitable symmetry breaking mechanisms, such fermions can marry with SM neutrinos, effectively serving as right-handed neutrinos and generating neutrino masses through a see-saw mechanism.
+With suitable symmetry breaking mechanisms, such fermions can marry with SM neutrinos, effectively serving as right-handed neutrinos and generating neutrino masses through a seesaw mechanism.
 Along these lines, Ref.~\cite{Batell:2015aha} proposed that the neutral top partners, responsible for cancelling the dominant corrections to the Higgs potential, may simultaneously function as right-handed neutrinos.
-In this framework, naturalness considerations robustly predict a TeV-scale see-saw, and large neutrino Yukawa couplings may be achieved through the inverse or linear see-saw mechanisms along with an associated rich phenomenology.
-Another interesting possibility for neutrino mass generation arises in models with fermionic {\it singletons}\textemdash completely neutral fields with no $Z_2$ partners\textemdash which can connect the visible and mirror lepton sectors~\cite{Bishara:2018sgl}.
+In this framework, naturalness considerations robustly predict a TeV-scale seesaw, and large neutrino Yukawa couplings may be achieved through the inverse~\cite{Mohapatra:1986bd} or linear~\cite{Malinsky:2005bi} seesaw mechanisms along with an associated rich phenomenology.
+It is worth noting that the neutrino Yukawa couplings necessarily break the SU(3) symmetry of the right-handed neutrino top partners in this scenario.
+This implies that, unlike other constructions such as the Twin Higgs, this SU(3) symmetry can be either a spontaneously broken gauge symmetry or an explicitly broken global symmetry.
+Another interesting possibility for neutrino mass generation arises in models with fermionic singletons\textemdash completely neutral fields with no $\mathbb{Z}_2$ partners\textemdash which can connect the visible and mirror lepton sectors~\cite{Bishara:2018sgl}.
 There is clearly a wide scope for further studies of novel neutrino mass mechanisms within models of neutral naturalness.